The SEC’s reach may be longer than you think

 Here are some suggestions to avoid getting caught up in an SEC investigation.

 First, if you are offering interests in your business to others, get your offering materials reviewed by counsel who can advise about possible registration requirements and how to qualify for an exemption.
 This is a classic example of the saying, “an ounce of prevention is worth a pound of cure.”
 Selling unregistered securities or failing to comply with the requirements for an exempt offering can result in having to return every dollar raised, not to mention statutory interest and penalties.

 Second, have written back-up for all claims you are making to potential investors about the business and its prospects.
 This applies to both entities issuing securities and to persons helping to sell those interests.
 The SEC generally has five years to pursue claims, and defending what you said to potential investors is much easier if you have contemporaneous, written records.

 Third, verify any information you provide to a public company with which you do business, including any confirmations you provide to their auditors.

 Fourth, don’t act on or share rumors about stocks.
 The SEC has greatly expanded its technological capability to identify unusual trading that coincides with important announcements about public companies.
 Settling a civil insider trading charge with the SEC routinely requires full repayment of all profits made, plus a penalty equal to that amount; criminal charges may result in jail time as well.

 Finally, if you do get an SEC subpoena someday, act immediately to preserve all relevant hard copy and electronic data and consult an attorney familiar with the SEC Enforcement Division processes.
 Whatever issues the SEC may be looking at, taking these key steps will help you put your best foot forward.

-Mary L. O’Connor’s practice focuses on representing companies and their officers and directors in commercial litigation and arbitration, securities litigation, internal investigations, and regulatory investigations and enforcement proceedings.
+Mary L. O’Connor’s practice focuses on representing companies and their officers and directors in commercial litigation and arbitration, as well as securities litigation, internal investigations, regulatory investigations, and enforcement proceedings.